notclickable-jordan/rainhold/docs/pocket-id.md

 # Pocket ID and LLDAP

-In Pocket ID, you can connect to your LLDAP server to manage users and groups.
-This allows you to use Pocket ID for authentication while leveraging LLDAP for user management.
+Connect Pocket ID to your LLDAP server to manage users and groups.
+This lets Pocket ID handle authentication while letting LLDAP be the source for user management.

 ## Prerequisites